keyan-m/plutus-js-bridge/README.md

 ```

 As an example, a `Maybe Integer` can either be `Nothing`, or `Just 42` (or any
-other number of course).
-To define this datatype in JavaScript, you should
+other number).
+To define this datatype in JavaScript, you should either define
-either define a custom object, or somehow resort to string literals.
-In other
+a custom object, or somehow resort to string literals.
+In other words, there is
-words, there is no simple construct suited for this representation.
+no simple construct suited for this representation.

 What you can do, is to define seperate constructor functions for each variant:
 ```js